Number of Fellows per Rotation: 2-3

 Medical Knowledge

-The fellow will gain medical knowledge through working in a clinical team and participating in a weekly pre-clinic multidisciplinary noon case conference.
+The fellow will gain medical knowledge through working in a clinical team and participating in a weekly pre-clinic multidisciplinary case conference.

 • Presentations of clinic cases with relevant correlation to salient literature